andrew-grischenko/BraintreePaymentsPCF/README.md

 * Select the **BraintreePayments** component and import it
 * On the left panel find the component and add it to the screen

 2. Set up the **TokenizationKey** attribute with the **Tokenization key** from your Braintree account.
-See more details in [Braintreee docuemntation here](https://developers.braintreepayments.com/guides/authorization/overview).
-For the Sandbox environemnt it should start with "sandbox_"
+See more details in [Braintree documentation here](https://developers.braintreepayments.com/guides/authorization/overview).
+For the Sandbox environment it should start with "sandbox_"

 3. Setup the visual appearance of the control (optional):